First published by Practical Law Company.

 - Improving the market’s attractiveness to investors.

-Provisions in the EMRA Law remain in effect regarding the EMRA’s organisation and duties.
+After the enactment of the EML, provisions in the EMRA Law remain in effect regarding the EMRA’s organisation and duties.

 - Obtain the approvals, permissions, licences and similar authorisations needed to start the generation plant investments.